 Of course, when your scanner gives you a warning message that looks like there’s a paper jam, in 99% of cases the cause is, in fact, simply a paper jam.
 Occasionally, though, it’s a different problem that can be solved with a simple cleaning.To the user who sees that message, it looks like the scanner is just “stuck” and won’t run.
 Often times, though, the root cause is that there’s ink smeared on the image sensor glass.
 That causes the scanner to think there’s something stuck in the track when there actually isn’t, and it won’t run.

 This particular issue starts out looking like a ordinary jam – basically, the scanner keeps getting “stuck” – and the usual remedy is to hold down the power button for two seconds, which in turn runs the motors and expels most jammed documents.
 For especially stubborn jams, sometimes it’s necessary to open the side cover and pull out the document (or pieces of the document) by hand.

 But what if you’ve tried both of these fixes, there’s no paper in the track, and the scanner is still acting like it’s jammed?
 In that case, a cleaning may be in order.

-SmartSource scanners use four different sensors to figure out where the paper is during the feeding process – one in the input hopper, two right after the feeder intake mechanism, and the camera itself.
+SmartSource scanners use four different sensors to figure out where the paper is during the feeding process – one in the input hopper, two right after the feeder intake mechanism, and the then the image sensor itself, which captures the check image.
 To make a long story short, when any of these sensors become obscured with too much dust or debris, it can register as a document stuck in the track.

 Don’t feel bad if you’ve been stumped by this problem – even our own support team was caught off guard the first few times it happened.
 Just remember: When in doubt, try cleaning the scanner first.
 It is perhaps the single most important piece of maintenance you can do, and this is another example of the old saying: “An ounce of prevention is worth a pound of cure.”